- When to repot Japanese maple bonsai

 Step 2: Remove old soil from the tree’s roots

 Using a wooden chopstick, remove old soil from the tree’s roots so that you can observe the root system clearly.
-For mature trees, you can remove all the soil and for younger trees, 2/3 of the old soil.
+For younger trees, you can remove all the soil and for mature trees, 2/3 of the old soil.

 Younger Japanese maple bonsai trees tend to grow too vigorously if the old soil is completely replaced with a new one.
 The branches will be elongated and too many shoots will come out.
 Leaving 1/3 of old soil can suppress the growth of your bonsai trees in a good way.